tkazec/essays/javascript-crushers-exposed/essay.md

 	code = code.replace(/[\r\n\\]/g, "\\$&").replace(RegExp(quote, "g"), "\\" + quote);

 Next, we need a template for the output.
-There are multiple ways to do this, but the most readable is with an actual function:
+There are other ways to do this, but the most readable is with an actual function:

 	var out = function () {
 		f="{code}";